phalt/django-api-domains/docs/domains.md

 This guide tries to keep the key benefits of Django's `app` pattern - namely Django's [models](https://docs.djangoproject.com/en/2.1/topics/db/models/) to represent tables in a datastore, but with an emphasis on **skinny models**.

-This guide also retain Django's ability to *package apps as installable components in other applications*.
+This guide also retains Django's ability to *package apps as installable components in other applications*.
 This allows domains to be easily migrated to different codebases or completely different projects.

 ## Domain rules